alshdavid/stronk/README.md

 This is a free installable web application designed to help with tracking weight lifting progress over time.

+<i>Note: This project is under active development.
+Please request features in the [issue tracker](https://github.com/alshdavid/stronk/issues).</i>

+<i>The project is accepting pull requests, feel free to contribute</i>

+<i>Currently the app saves all workouts locally to your device.
+If you lose your device then data will be lost.
+In the works is remote sync for storage</i>

 <table>
 <tr>
 <th>